misahubena/tiny-systems/README.md

 Write your own tiny programming system(s)!
 ==========================================

-This repository contains the source code for the tasks for my course **Write your own tiny programming system(s)!**.
+This repository contains my solutions of the tasks from Tomáš Petříček's course **Write your own tiny programming system(s)!**.
+You can find the source code for the tasks [here](https://github.com/tpetricek/tiny-systems).
 You can find more information about the course on [the official course page](https://d3s.mff.cuni.cz/teaching/nprg077/) (including links to slides and video recordings).
-The associated slides live in my [Teaching repository](https://github.com/tpetricek/Teaching/).
+The associated slides live in [Teaching repository](https://github.com/tpetricek/Teaching/).

 Sample tiny systems
 -------------------